-• Church settings
+- Church settings

-- Deaf plays - Interpreted events
+- Deaf plays

+- Interpreted events

 The purpose of this event is for students to practice their signing skills.
-It is suggested that students in this class attend the event after Unit 3 after learning some basic signing skills for communicating with others.

 For the event, students will write a paper detailing their experience.
 The paper should be one page, double spaced.
 Include a comprehensive answer to each question below.